actake/dependency-check-webpack-plugin/README.md

 # dependency-check-webpack-plugin

-Check if there are new dependencies in package.json that have not been installed, if exist, it will automatically execute the install command
+Check if there are new dependencies in package.json that have not been installed, and than automatically execute the install command

 ## Install